-All of these puzzling realities are wheels within wheels which may or may not chafe your soul, exposing a helplessness to forcibly expose any dependable knowledge of God.
-We’d like to know it all, but we do not; we find ourselves unable to accept the necessity of everything being philosophically grounded in God because we’re often just too busy to stop and look at what life really is and what is going on in and around us.
+All of these puzzling realities are wheels within wheels which chafe our souls, exposing a helplessness to forcibly expose any dependable knowledge of God.
+We’d like to know it all, but we do not; we find ourselves struggling to accept the necessity of everything being philosophically grounded in God because we’re often just too busy to stop and look at what life really is and what is going on in and around us.

 Ask yourself, how does BEING emerge from NON-BEING?
 How does LIFE ever emerge from NON-LIFE?
 Where in space-time is the MIND with which you confront such colossal questions?
 What is the double-slit experiment and does it suggest that the nature of REALITY may be something akin to a simulation which needs an all-powerful God outside of it to sustain it?

 “As a man who has devoted his whole life to the most clear headed science, to the study of matter, I can tell you as a result of my research about atoms this much: There is no matter as such.
 All matter originates and exists only by virtue of a force which brings the particle of an atom to vibration and holds this most minute solar system of the atom together.
 We must assume behind this force the existence of a conscious and intelligent mind.
 This mind is the matrix of all matter.” —Max Planck

 Seek the one true God, not spreadsheets or conformity to the popular notion that we are the actual captains of our lives.
 Evaluate the claim that God in Christ Jesus is currently, for a limited time, forgiving actual sins at his own cost so that we can know him forever.
 And not just any sins: your sins and mine which we cannot atone for on our own.